 Observatory

-Homemade amateur astronomical observatory with remote access from anywhere in the world via the Internet.
-Observatory statistics, number of frames taken, and accumulated data.
-Telescope work calendar.
+A DIY amateur astronomical observatory with remote access from anywhere in the world via the internet.
+Observatory operation statistics, number of captured frames, and accumulated data.
+Telescope operation calendar.

-The main activity of the observatory is photographing deep-sky objects such as nebulae, galaxies, and star clusters.
-The equipment and technologies used allow for high-quality images suitable for scientific research and educational purposes.
+The main focus of the observatory is photographing deep-sky objects such as nebulae, galaxies, and star clusters.
+The equipment and technologies used in the observatory allow obtaining high-quality images that can be used for both scientific research and educational purposes.

-The observatory operates in semi-automatic mode, allowing remote control from anywhere in the world via the Internet.
-This makes it accessible to amateur astronomers, researchers, and enthusiasts worldwide.
+The observatory operates in semi-automatic mode, which allows it to be controlled remotely from anywhere in the world via the internet.
+This makes it accessible to amateur astronomers, researchers, and enthusiasts from around the world.

 The observatory is open for collaboration with amateur astronomers, researchers, and educational institutions.
 We are happy to provide access to our data for scientific and educational purposes.
-If you want to join our community or use our resources for your projects, contact us via the feedback form.
+If you want to become part of our community or use our resources for your projects, contact us via the feedback form.

-Orenburg Observatory is a unique combination of modern technology and the enthusiasm of amateur astronomers.
-We strive to make astronomy accessible to everyone interested in the mysteries of the universe.
-Join us to explore the vastness of space together!
+The Orenburg Observatory is a unique combination of modern technology and the enthusiasm of amateur astronomers.
+We strive to make astronomy accessible to everyone interested in the mysteries of the Universe.
+Join us to explore the boundless expanses of space together!

 The tools and technologies used ensure high observation accuracy and professional image quality.
-Here is the main equipment used:
+Here is the main equipment used in operation:

 • Mount: Sky-Watcher EQ6

-Reliable and accurate mount providing telescope stability even during long exposures.
+A reliable and precise mount that keeps the telescope stable even during long exposures.

 • Telescope: Sky-Watcher BK2001P

-Reflector telescope with a 200 mm aperture, ideal for deep space observations.
+A reflector telescope with a 200 mm aperture, ideal for deep-sky observations.

-High-sensitivity astronomical camera with 24 MP resolution, capable of capturing the smallest details of distant objects.
+A highly sensitive 24 MP astronomical camera capable of capturing the finest details of distant objects.

 • Focuser: ZWO EAF